Select Language

 Percutaneous nephrolithotomy (PCNL)

 PCNL is a procedure done under anaesthesia where a tiny incision is made in the side of the back for a small tube (nephroscope) to be inserted directly into the kidney to locate and remove the stones.
-For larger stones, a device like a laser is required to fragment the stones into smaller pieces before removal.
+For larger kidney stones, a device like a laser is required to fragment the stones into smaller pieces before removal.

 When can I return to my daily activities?